Hasaan053/Hotel-Reservation-Project/README.md

 Administrators can check room availability, search for rooms, check in customers, search for customers, display guest summaries, and check out customers.

 <h2>Contributing</h2>
-Contributions are welcome!
-If you'd like to contribute to the project, please fork the repository and submit a pull request.
+<b>Contributions are welcome!</b> If you'd like to contribute to the project, please fork the repository and submit a pull request.

 <h2>License</h2>
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed for free.
+You can freely use this for personal.

 <h2>Acknowledgments</h2>
-This project was inspired by the need for a simple and efficient hotel booking management system.
+<b>This project was inspired by the need for a simple and efficient hotel booking management system.</b>